A Gold Star widow says Trump understood her loss

 Story highlights

-- Natasha De Alencar says Trump did his research
+- Natasha De Alencar says Trump knew a lot about her husband

 - "It became nothing about politics," she says